Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/Sandland-Fallout-4-SFW.md

 ZeX - ZaZ Extended Skeleton 6.0 : https://www.loverslab.com/files/file/24592-zex-zaz-extended-skeleton/
 ( Only 1 File to download here and that is ZeX-V6.zip )

-You put the Mods you downloaded into the Operation Mosssturm Downloads Folder ofc!
+You put the Mods you downloaded into the Sandland Remake Downloads Folder ofc!

 ## Nexus Premium Account